GEOLYTIX/mapp/foss4g_workshop/cloudinary.md

 "CLOUDINARY_URL": "cloudinary://975917455425476:4XttGE9CWXyNYsF9xpMTDxTh8Ng@geolytix"
 ```

+**Remember to add the environment variable to the vercel.json before deploying.**

 Create a cloudinary folder in the media dashboard and add an entry to the bars layer infoj.

 ```json